uualid/LittleBigSearch/README.md

 if you don't have any level archive you can get the one you like from [LittleBigArchive](http://littlebigarchive.com/)

+`IMPORTANT:`

+`• Make sure to install python 3.8.0 or later to be able to use the app.`

 **when you open LittleBigSearch**

 1. Press the settings button.